 One such tool identifies the Adverse Childhood Experience (ACE) a young person has had before age 18.
 An ACE is a traumatic event including all types of abuse and neglect as well as parental mental illness, substance use, divorce, incarceration, and domestic violence.

 Research has shown that people who have an ACE score of 40% are 8 times more likely to have learning and behavioral difficulties, and that non-traditional education methodologies (focusing on mindset and motivation) are particularly impactful to children who have experienced trauma.

-The DLC pilot was markedly well-received by our youth participants.
+Our initial research showed that the DLC program was well-received by our youth participants.
 Our youth were happy with the learning experience, with the DLC pilot achieving an average satisfaction rating of 7.4 and 8.8 out of 10 in Newark and Atlantic City, respectively.
 They worked hard in over three-fourths of sessions and were engaged in over 90% of sessions that they attended.

 Attesting to the DLC’s impact, there was a strong correlation between greater attendance and engagement in sessions and greater gains in knowledge.
 Our youth improved their knowledge of important financial literacy concepts by 18% on average, and by almost 50% for high attenders.

-If you have questions regarding the Dove Learning Center please contact our Coordinators of the Dove Learning Centers:
+If you have questions regarding the Dove Learning Center please contact our Coordinator of the Dove Learning Centers:

 Are you a youth in need of help?

 We would love to update you on all the great work we're doing at CHNJ.
 Sign up below.